pragmagrid/pragma_boot/README.rst

    </network>
  </vc>

-vc-in.xml file example for a compute node
+vc-out.xml file example for a compute node

 ::